The Information Content of Forward Moments

-We estimate a term structure of risk-neutral forward skewness and examine its information content for equity market risk premia in conjunction with that of the already established forward variance.
-We use Partial Least Squares to extract from each term structure a single predictive factor that is motivated by the theoretical implications of affine no-arbitrage models.
-The resulting forward variance factor, FVF (forward skewness factor, FSF), reflects changes in the slope (curvature) of the term structure.
-The empirical analysis reveals that both factors exhibit significant in-sample and out-of sample predictability for the equity and the variance premium.
-More importantly, FSF exhibits equity premium predictability that is stronger than and incremental to that provided by FVF.
-However, FSF does not outperform FVF in the case of variance premium predictability.
+We estimate the term structures of risk-neutral forward variance and skewness, and examine their predictive power for equity market excess returns and variance.
+We use Partial Least Squares to extract a single predictive factor from each term structure that is motivated by the theoretical implications of affine no-arbitrage models.
+The empirical analysis shows that an increased forward variance factor, FVF (forward skewness factor, FSF) corresponds to a more negatively sloped forward variance (more U-shaped forward skewness) term structure, and significantly forecasts higher future market excess returns and variance.
+More importantly, FSF exhibits predictive power for market returns that is stronger than, and incremental to, that provided by FVF.
+However, it does not outperform FVF in terms of excess variance predictability.

 Keywords: Forward Moments; Implied Volatility Surface; Partial Least Squares; Predictability of Stock Returns; Equity Premium; Variance Premium